-MGT 520 - Organizational Behavior and Leadership
+MGT 520 - Organizational Behavior and Leadership 3 semester credit hours

 This course focuses on managing and leading individuals and groups in multicultural and multinational organizations.
 This course uses case studies to explore theories relating to varying skills and abilities, emotional intelligence, motivation, group dynamics, attribution, politics and power, leadership styles, conflict resolution, as well as structure and design.
 Upon successful course completion, students will be able to discuss organizational theory and to apply knowledge and skills that enhance individual and organizational performance.
+Prerequisite: None